 This is an expanded version of an article that appeared in Vector 288.

 Universal Basic Income (UBI) is appearing more and more in near-future (and far-future) science fiction.
 It’s even becoming a kind of mark of futurity.
-Not in a “starships and androids” way, exactly: more like something incidental to the plot, thet science fiction writers tuck in there so their stories won’t date too rapidly.
+Not in a “starships and androids” way, exactly: more like something incidental to the plot, a box that SF writers tick, to ensure their stories won’t date too rapidly.